juntao/arenztopia/content/news/Issue 2.md

 ## Kanone Mukek FAMOUS
 by Sam-Louis Alrocaet

 Kanone Mukek, discoverer of the once-rare, now-bestselling book Bottles of Blood, is now famous.
-He appeared on the TV show ¨Mr. Miller interveiws famous people¨.
+He appeared on the TV show "Mr. Miller interviews famous people".

 ## This Just In!
 by Tony Yuan

 Hand sanitizer is now being accepted as currency in various stores.
-The owner of Whole Foods on 16th Street, Micae Lenode, says: ¨Since hand sanitizer is so rare now, we can trade it for products.¨
+The owner of Whole Foods on 16th Street, Micae Lenode, says: "Since hand sanitizer is so rare now, we can trade it for products."

 ## Coronavirus Report
+by Owen Miyazoi

 49 cases and 3 deaths have been confirmed according to government sources.
-Alejandro Rosa-Rosa, the nation´s leading scientist, is working on a cure.
+Alejandro Rosa-Rosa, the nation's leading scientist, is working on a cure.

 ## Poetry
 by Tony Yuan